 Treatment Options and Outcomes

-Asymptomatic cervical stenosis is not itself an indication for treatment.
+The presence of asymptomatic cervical stenosis detected incidentally on imaging is not an indication for treatment.

 Patients with mild disease with little-to-no functional impairment or moderate disease with contraindications for surgery can be treated with rest, NSAIDs and muscle relaxant medication.
 If there is weakness, physical therapy of the neck and affected extremities are beneficial.